gabrielecodes/hast/README.md

 # Rustree

-This crate provides an easy way to build and extend a lossless syntax tree.
+This crate provides a way to automatically build and extend a syntax tree from arbitrary rust code.
 The nodes are based on `syn` types and are stored contiguously in memory.
 Parsing is performed speculatively, that is, it is not necessary to explicitly program the types that the input code should be parsed into, the syntax tree is built automatically.
 Moreover the tree makes parent-child relationships available to the user to easily navigate and extend the tree.
 The main item of this crate is the [`speculative_parse`](https://github.com/gabrielecodes/hast/blob/master/src/lib.rs) function which should be used in a macro (e.g. a `proc_macro` or a `proc_macro_derive`).

 ## Motivation